 6.2.17 The road accounting methodology detailed above should also be used for the foul and surface water sewerage system and the sea defences network.
 Where entities hold other networked assets the road surface accounting methodology detailed above may be used where it is appropriate to do so.
-However approval to use the road surface methodology should first be obtained from the relevant authority.
+However approval to use the road surface methodology should first be obtained from Treasurer of the States.